nathanypark1/ghana/site_visit.md

 ![site visit hizikil](/images/site_visit_hizikil.png)

-*When I first met Hizikil, my Contact Person.*
+*My first meeting with Hizikil, my Contact Person.*

 ![site visit beef](/images/site_visit_beef.png)

-*The first little snack after arriving in Tamale, the Northern capitol of Ghana.
-This was delicious because I had no beef during homestay.
+*A little snack after arriving in Tamale, the Northern capitol of Ghana.
+This was delicious because I had almost no beefing during homestay.
 Luckily, there are cows everywhere at my permanent site.*

 ![site visit yellow yellow](/images/site_visit_yellow_yellow.png)

 *My primary mode of transportation around was in Hizikil's yellow yellow.
 I think we call them rickshaws in the US?
-Anyways, Hizikil messes around with the kids telling them his is a green green.*
+Hizikil likes to mess around with the kids telling them his yellow yellow is actually a green green.
+Then, when they call it a green green, he corrects them and says it's a yellow yellow.*

 ![site visit waakye](/images/site_visit_waakye.png)